ihesp/rcesm1/README.rst

   wus12_wus12         A 12km Western US domain.
 Ocean, land, and atmosphere all on the same grid.
 Has not been tested with ROMS.
   3x3_gulfmexico      A 3km Gulf of Mexico domain for ROMS only (not extended).
-Data atmosphere on the same grid. tx9k_g3x            A 9km atmosphere grid and 3km ocean grid (extended for XROMS) in the Gulf of Mexico (as used for the coupled simulation test case).
+Data atmosphere on the same grid. tx9k_g3x            A 9km atmosphere grid and 3km ocean grid (extended for XROMS) in the Gulf of Mexico (as used for the coupled simulation test case). tx3k_g3x            A 3km atmosphere grid and 3km ocean grid (extended for XROMS) in the Gulf of Mexico (as used for the coupled simulation test case).
  =================  ========================

 - ``-mach Cheyenne`` : The machine where the build and run is happening.
 This allows CIME to load the correct environment and libraries, set up applicable node and task configurations, and configure submission scripts for the correct queues.
 On many NCAR-supported machines (such as Cheyenne) this flag is optional, as CIME can determine what machine it is on through the shell.
 For more information on porting to a new machine, see "Porting CIME and the RCESM to a new machine"_ below.